web-dave/webdave.de/src/assets/posts/angular-elements.md

 class MoinComponent extends HTMLElement {}
 ```

-You musst define it to indroduce it to the Browser, therefore you have to call `customElements.define()` which takes two parameters.
+You must define it to introduce it to the Browser, therefore you have to call `customElements.define()` which takes two parameters.
 The first Parameter is the Tag-Name, the second Parameter is the Class you want to register for this TagName.
 There are some very Important rules you have to follow when it come to creating CustomElements.

-1. The TagName musst be lowercase and MUST contain a dash `-` (cebab-case).
+1. The TagName must be lowercase and MUST contain a dash `-` (kebab-case).
 So the HTML parser can distinguish CustomElements from regular elements.
 It also ensures forward compatibility when new tags are added to HTML (HTML tags are without dashes).
 2. TagNames must be Unique and can only defined once.
 3. CustomElements are NEVER self-closing